 The end of the Australian financial year is often a great time to pick up a new smartphone.
-Whether you’re sticking with Apple’s iOS ecosystem or giving Google’s Pixel hardware a spin, plenty of brands attempt to use Australian EOFY to clear out older or aging stock at discounted prices.
+Whether you’re looking for a Samsung handset with a smooth OLED display or an Oppo with a nifty camera, plenty of brands attempt to use Australian EOFY to clear out older or aging stock at discounted prices.

 Here are our picks for the best Australian EOFY Smartphone Deals we’ve seen so far:

 - Samsung Galaxy Z Fold 2 5G @ AU$1,999 ($500 off) via JB Hi-Fi

 - Samsung Galaxy Z Flip @ AU$999 ($500 off) via JB Hi-Fi